Our Mission: We are dedicated to expanding awareness and preservation of Arizona women's history.

-Retired as the State Archivist and Director of the Arizona State Archives in 2016.
+Melanie Sturgeon, PhD, retired as the State Archivist and Director of the Arizona State Archives in 2016.
 Melanie has served as President of the Southwest Oral History Association, the Coordinating Committee for History in Arizona, the Conference of Inter-Mountain Archivists, the Arizona Women’s Hall of Fame, and as Deputy Coordinator of the Arizona Historical Records Advisory Board.
 She also served as a Board member of the Council of State Archivists and the National Association of Government Records Archivists and Administrators.
-She presently serves on the Boards of the Arizona Women’s Hall of Fame, the Central Chapter of the Arizona Historical Society, the Arizona History Convention, the Arizona Archives Alliance, the Coordinating Committee for History in Arizona and the Arizona Historical Records Advisory Board.

 Carrie Gustavson grew up learning about other cultures and people around the world through the United Nations IAEA program.
 Her first career as an archaeologist, she received her advanced degrees from UCLA/University of California, Berkeley and the University of Toronto.
 25 years ago, Carrie returned to the United States and completed her degree in Museum Studies at Arizona State University.
 As the Director of the Bisbee Mining & Historical Museum, Carrie led the Bisbee Mining & Historical Museum to state and national recognition for museum excellence and award-winning interactive exhibitory.
 Under Carrie’s leadership, the Museum became the first rural affiliate nationwide of the Smithsonian Institution’s Affiliation Program.
 In 2016, the Museum was nominated by Representative McSally for the 2017 National Medal for Museum Service.

-Gloria Holguín Cuádraz is an Associate Professor of Sociology in the School of Humanities, Arts, and Cultural Studies at Arizona State University.
-She publishes in the areas of Chicana/os and higher education, theory and methods of oral history, Arizona Chicana/o labor history, feminist methods and testimonio.
-She is co-editor, with Dr. Yolanda Flores, of Claiming Home, Shaping Community: Testimonios de Los Valles (Tucson: University of Arizona Press, 2017).
-With Dr. Luis Plascencia, she is co-editor of a forthcoming anthology, Mexican Workers and the Making of Arizona (Tucson: University of Arizona Press).
-She is a member of the Latina Feminist Group, co-authors of Telling to Live: Latina Feminist Testimonios, (Duke University Press, 2001).
+Gloria Cuádraz is an Associate Professor of Sociology in the School of Humanities, Arts, and Cultural Studies at Arizona State University.
+She publishes and teaches in Most recently, she is co-editor of (Tucson: University of Arizona Press, 2018and co-editor of (Tucson: University of Arizona Press, 2017).
 In 2013, she was awarded the Dan Shilling Public Humanities Scholar of the Year Award by the Arizona Humanities Council.
-From 2014-2017, she was Co-Lead Editor of Chicana/Latina Studies: The Journal of Mujeres Activas en Letras y Cambio Social.
+From 2014-2017, she was co-lead editor of Chicana/Latina Studies: The Journal of Mujeres Activas en Letras y Cambio Social.

 Catherine L. May